Your guide to video digital asset management

 • Group into a ‘collection’ of videos and add your fellow Dash users.
 This is good for working on projects with your teammates - like your ‘Summer 2023’ campaign.

 • Create a public ‘portal’.
-This is useful if you’re working with different external stakeholders who need access to your digital video content.
+This is useful if you’re working with retail partners and agencies who need access to your digital video content.
 Your advertising agency might want those videos you made.
 Or your resellers may need access to product videos.
-Create password-protected portals with Dash.
-Then manage which folders in your Dash should be accessible through which portal.
-That’s all without setting up your external partners with a Dash user account.

 Share_Videos